stevetoddy/py-game/README.md

+# README
-# INSTALLATION INSTRUCTIONS
+## INSTALLATION INSTRUCTIONS

 This is an Escape Room Game terminal application to be played in the Linux terminal, that runs on Python3.

 If you are unfamiliar with the terminal, please refer to the relevant documentation below: